hashkat/hashkat/docs/tutorial02.md

 ## Next Steps

-With the completion of this second tutorial using #k@, you are now familiar with restarting the basic networks you learned how to create in Tutorial 1.
-Proceed to the next tutorial for an introduction with using the various different follow models offered by #k@, starting with a lesson on the Random Follow Model.
+With the completion of this second tutorial using ***#k@***, you are now familiar with restarting the basic networks you learned how to create in **Tutorial 1**.
+Proceed to the next tutorial for an introduction on using the various different follow models offered by ***k@***, starting with a lesson on the Random Follow Model.